Duties Online - frequently asked questions

 We have also prepared a list of frequently asked questions in relation to complex Duties Online transactions.

 - How do I sign up?

 - Is there a fee to use this system?

 - What are the benefits of Duties Online (DOL)?

-- What is the difference between a DOL Duty Determination transaction and an SRO Duty Determination transaction?
+- What is the difference between a DOL transaction and a complex DOL transaction?

 - Am I required to store any documentation?